A New Way to Learn Economics - Slashdot

 [Golf clap].

+it's quite frustrating when what they teach in economics doesn't match reality.
+Students didn't demand change because the economics theories they were taught were perfect but because they were flawed.

 Reads more like a manifesto than a course plan.
-(Score:2)
+(Score:3)

 The very fact that the first line of this article reads like the beginning of a manifesto for far left causes was the first warning sign.
 The fact that this tripe goes out of it's way to mention Marxist economics pretty much closes the case.
 Given the fact that Marxism is probably the worst way to run an economy and society that the human species has yet come up with.

-Perhaps most damning is the very fact they spend more time in this article talking about how they're going to influence people than the pros
+Perhaps most damning is the very fact they spend more time in this article talking about how they're going to influence people than the pros and cons of this new teaching methodology.
+Good ideas don't need PR nearly as much as starting with your best ideas first than prove that they work with imperial evidence.

 Wow, there's a free ebook on Economics available on the Internet and all of my conservative Slashdot friends are running around like startled chickens clucking "liberal conspiracy!"